The Paleo Diet: Good Or Bad For Bone Health? - Save Our Bones

 Proponents of this diet claim that it is modeled on the diets of humans before the development of agriculture.
 They argue that our ability to grow our own food and mill grains led to humanity’s now-widespread chronic illnesses.

-Today, we'll look at the details of the Paleo diet and the history it is based on.
-You'll learn about its potential health benefits and significant detriments.
-Then we'll compare it to the pH-balanced diet recommended by the Save Institute.
+Today, we’ll look at the details of the Paleo diet and the history it is based on.
+You’ll learn about its potential health benefits and drawbacks, and how it compares to the pH-balanced diet recommended by the Save Institute.

 The Paleolithic Diet